 This is the process of how I built my first homelab server for under AUD $60, what I planned to do with it and what I learned along the way.

+I came across an HP ProDesk 400 G2 SFF listed for $60 on EBay.
 I knew this machine was never designed to be a server.
 It is a small office desktop built for basic work, not 24/7 uptime.
-But for $60, it felt like the perfect machine to experiment on without worrying about damaging expensive hardware.
-I grabbed it immediately.
+But for this price, it felt like the perfect machine to experiment on without worrying about damaging expensive hardware so I added it to my cart and checked out.

 The Plan